-What is carbon footprint?,…… “Amount of total green house gas emission associated with all the activities of the person or other entity.”
-OR , “The amount of green house gases mainly carbon dioxide released into the atmosphere by a particular human activity.”
-In simple words it is a mark which you leave on the environment with every action which releases carbons.
+What is a carbon footprint?…… “Amount of total greenhouse gas emission associated with all the activities of the person or other entity.”
+OR, “The number of greenhouse gases mainly carbon dioxide released into the atmosphere by a particular human activity.”
+In simple words, it is a mark that you leave on the environment with every action which releases carbons.

 The greenhouse gases generated by the human activities trap heat in the atmosphere and produce the “greenhouse effect”.
 They contribute to global warming and climate change.
 The climate change is occurring since the beginning of the industrial revolution.
 The carbon footprint is calculated for time period of a year.
 The standard unit of measurement of carbon footprint is carbon-dioxide equivalent (CO2 e).
 Humans highly rely on fossil fuels.
 This high reliance on fossil fuels and constant deforestation, results the amount of green house gases to rise in the atmosphere.

 Things which have major impact on Carbon Footprint